-1. For how long are beneficiaries entitled to stay in reception centres?

-30 days

-2. Number of beneficiaries staying in reception centres as of 31 December 2017 67
+- 1. For how long are beneficiaries entitled to stay in reception centres?
+30 days - 2.
+Number of beneficiaries staying in reception centres as of 31 December 2018 0

-Recognised refugees and beneficiaries of subsidiary protection can stay in the reception centre for 30 days after their recognition.371 In practice, this means that they are required to leave the centres before being issued with an ID (see section on Residence Permit).
-Since the March 2017 Amendments entered into force, beneficiaries of international protection were accommodated in Vámosszabadi, although since September 2017 they are placed in Kiskunhalas, as well.
+Recognised refugees and beneficiaries of subsidiary protection can stay in the reception centre for 30 days after receiving the decision on their status.
+In practice, in 2017 this meant that they were required to leave the centres before being issued with an ID (see section on Residence Permit).
+Between the introduction of the March 2017 amendments and the July 2018 amendments, beneficiaries of international protection were accommodated in Vámosszabadi, and were placed in Kiskunhalas, as well.
+In 2018, beneficiaries of international protection were accommodated in Vámosszabadi until the new inadmissibility ground was adopted and got to be applied on 10 August 2018.
+Since then, there has been only one unaccompanied minor who received tolerated status and was transferred to Fót, therefore, no person with international protection status was accommodated in Vámosszabadi since then.

 Besides accommodation, people are entitled to food during their 30-day stay.
-Persons with permission to stay can be placed in the community shelter in Balassagyarmat.
-In the experience of HHC most of the beneficiaries leave the country a few days after their release from the transit zone.
+Persons with permission to stay could be placed in the community shelter in Balassagyarmat, although in 2018 this practice was not applied an only asylum seekers were accommodated by the shelter.
+However, according to the general experience most of the beneficiaries of international protection leave the country a few days after their release from the transit zones.